Cuba Trip Planner

 Plan your trip to Cuba with an estimated budget for your travel.
-The average daily cost of food in Cuba is USD 22.5 per person.
-For a family of four, the cost of eating out is USD 90.
-For getting around Cuba, you will need a rough figure of USD 10 per day.
+The average daily cost of food in Cuba is USD 21.11 per person.
+For a family of four, the cost of eating out is USD 84.44.
+For accommodation, be ready to spend around USD 66 for a budget accommodation and USD 231 for a luxury hotel, per day, per person.
+For getting around Cuba, you will need a rough figure of USD 2.5 per day.
 For detailed Cuba trip cost calculator, use Cuba Trip Planner.

 Average Price of a Luxury Trip in Cuba

 Average Daily Cost* USD 345 Per Person

 Cost for One Week USD 2415 Per Person

 Cost for Two Weeks USD 4830 Per Person